ZAN2023/cs7280/README.md

 - DataEntry.java: represents a data entry with an ID and a value with relevant methods
 - FCB.java: represents a FCB with file metadata with relevant methods
 - Metadata.java: represents the metadata of the database file with relevant methods
-- Bitmap.java: provides methods for serlization and deserialization of bitmap
+- Bitmap.java: provides methods for serialization and deserialization of bitmap
 - BTree.java, BTreeNode.java, BTreeSerializer.java: adapted from phase 1 of the project and implemented the B-Tree indexing structure
-- Utils.java: contains methods that handles the input from csv file
+- Utils.java: contains methods that handle the input from CSV file

 ### Running myPFS
 To execute myPFS under the directory 'TO BE UPDATED', please follow the steps:
 1. 'git clone https://github.com/ZAN2023/cs7280.git';
-2. go to directory of XXXX
+2. go to the directory of PFS/src/com/neu/nosql
 4. run main.java
-5. in the terminal, test with below commands:
+5. in the terminal, test with the below commands:
    - open <db_name>: Allocate a new 1 MByte <db_name> file if it does not already exist.
 If it does exist, begin using it for further commands
    - put <local_file>: Inserts data from the OS file <local_file> into the NoSQL database <db_name>.
    - get <local_file>: Downloads the data file <local_file> from the NoSQL database <db_name> and saves it to the current OS directory